 This is just a start - I have space for more trees so I'm thinking about cherries, kaffir lime, currant, weeping santa rosa plum (santa rosa plums are a staple for this area), and then we'll see what space I have left for more.
 In between the trees I plan to put in strawberries and maybe blueberries, if I can find good varieties that do well in this climate.

-so I've got some very special and rare varieties that are hard to find.
+Anyhow, I walked the host's property with him as he went around cutting off scions from his trees, so I've got some very special and rare varieties that are hard to find.
 I love this group of old farmers - they told some great stories about their fathers and grandfathers, about how they came to the land they have now, and what they've done with it.
 Farmers are geeks at heart!

 This one old guy had been a machinist but now he's retired and a total fruit geek.
 He brought grafting knives he had made from applewood and machinist blades, etc. He made labels from cutting up soda cans, he was giving these out to everybody.
 All the old farmers were like this - wanting to show you how to graft and insisting that you take their